 Establishment of a national institute: unique information for brain donors

-In iCNS, the most modern molecular analysis techniques are applied to the human brain tissue and then combined with artificial intelligence of all patient data.
+At iCNS, the most modern molecular analysis techniques are applied to the human brain tissue and then combined with artificial intelligence of all patient data.
 This makes it possible, for the first time, to link specific molecular changes in certain brain regions to specific psychiatric symptoms.
 Subsequently, the molecular changes found will be characterized in great detail in the brain tissue, as well as at the functional level in modern cell and model systems (including stem cells and brain organoids) with excellent chemical methods.

 In this national iCNS consortium, neurobiologists, chemists, psychiatrists, data scientists and patient representatives work closely together to force breakthroughs in research into psychiatric symptoms.
 In addition, we aim to train a new generation of young scientists who will continue these modern, multidisciplinary approaches.
-We will combine the unique clinical and neuropathological information from the donors of the Netherlands Brain Bank with advanced techniques to analyze the tissue, in order to gain a better understanding of the interindividual disease processes.
+We will combine the unique clinical and neuropathological information from the donors of the Netherlands Brain Bank with advanced techniques to analyse the tissue, in order to gain a better understanding of the interindividual disease processes.
 This is unique, because almost no brain bank in the world has this rich information available from brain donors.

 New necessary insights